What is STAP?

 - If you are applying due to a change of disability, Form 3926, Change of Disability, also is required.

 - Provide proof of Texas residency, as listed on the application

 - Have the application certified by one of the types of professionals listed on the application.

-Note: It can take up to 90 days before an application is processed.
+Note: It can take about 6 months before an application is processed.

 Contracted local service providers may assist in completing and certifying applications at no cost to the applicant.
 For help with certification, click here.

 Once your application is approved, a voucher is issued for the specified product.
 The voucher must be exchanged with one of the vendors registered with this program.
 The list can be searched by the city you live in or by the product that is listed on the voucher.
 Only STAP registered vendors can exchange a voucher.
 Not all vendors sell all equipment.

 An applicant has 30 days from the date the voucher is exchanged to return the equipment for any reason.

 The following vendors offer a 5-year warranty on their qualifying products purchased with a STAP voucher.